📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 And sometimes?
 Just chillax. 🧘♂️

 Have a nice chilled Fanta. 🍊 Not alcohol — you lose reason with that.
 Maybe water.
-Maybe tea.
+Maybe chinese to help cultivate the dao of peace.
 Whatever helps you cool your nerves and rebuild your inner peace. ☕💧

 Because peace isn’t found in noise — it’s built in moments of stillness.